synapticloop/panl/README.md

 ## 2.2.0 Internal Harnesses (codename `bitter-shadow`) **UNDER DEVELOPMENT**

 - **New Features**
-  - Changed the docker image to include all
+  - Changed the docker image to include all datasets
+  - Added in `--no-prompt` option to generator to accept in-built defaults

 - **Bug Fixes**